aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L02_Package_AVD_applications_ADDS.md

 1. Within the Remote Desktop session to **az140-dc-vm11**, in the **Start** menu, expand the **Azure AD Connect** folder and select **Azure AD Connect**.
 1. On the **Welcome to Azure AD Connect** page of the **Microsoft Azure Active Directory Connect** window, select **Configure**.
 1. On the **Additional tasks** page in the **Microsoft Azure Active Directory Connect** window, select **Customize synchronization options** and select **Next**.
-1. On the **Connect to Azure AD** page in the **Microsoft Azure Active Directory Connect** window, authenticate by using the user principal name of the **aadsyncuser** user account you identified earlier in this task with the password you set when creating this user account.
+1. On the **Connect to Azure AD** page in the **Microsoft Azure Active Directory Connect** window, authenticate by using the user principal name of the **aadsyncuser** user account you identified earlier in this task with the password you set when creating this user account:**Pa55w.rd1234**
 1. On the **Connect your directories** page in the **Microsoft Azure Active Directory Connect** window, select **Next**.
 1. On the **Domain and OU filtering** page in the **Microsoft Azure Active Directory Connect** window, ensure that the option **Sync selected domains and OUs** is selected, expand the **adatum.com** node, select the checkbox next to the **WVDInfra** OU (leave any other selected checkboxes unchanged), and select **Next**.
 1. On the **Optional features** page in the **Microsoft Azure Active Directory Connect** window, accept the default settings, and select **Next**.